 Start with a definition.
 An MVP is a product that consists of a set of minimum essential features that help you test an idea.

 Groupon, Zappos, ZeroCater started like that, and you can see where they are now.
 But each of these companies had their background, budget, and mistakes.
 And you also need to find your way before you reach the top.
 You may fail, but you shouldn’t be afraid.
 Failure is just a lesson you need to learn before you try again.
 At least you’ll not waste too much money.
 Just find the right approach and dare!

-It is impossible to predict the cost of building MVP from the early beginning.
-There are a lot of factors to consider, including your geographical location.
+It is impossible to predict the cost to build an MVP from the early beginning.
+There are a lot of factors to consider, from the base concept to your geographical location.
 But we can highlight the most important ones that you should take into account.

-We’re sure you have huge ambitions for React Native MVP development of your product.
+We’re sure you have huge ambitions for MVP development of your product.
 You want to blow up Apple Store and Google Play.

 The final cost depends on the complexity of the UI/UX design.
-On the one hand, you need a minimal set of features.
+On the one hand, you need a minimal set of features to define scope of work.
 On the other hand, your users want an attractive, simple, easy to understand, and navigate interface.